BUFFINGTON: Both parties should reject radicalism

 That's true.
 There's "the squad" of young women in Congress who have come to symbolize the far left-wing of the Democratic Party.

-Other far-left Democratic candidates are also finding traction in this year's elections, ousting more moderate, establishment Democrats in some liberal cities.
+Other far-left Democratic candidate are also finding traction in this year's elections, ousting more moderate, establishment Democrats in some liberal cities.

 •••